The Ultimate Guide to Online Medicine Interviews

 - UCL (virtual structured panel interviews)

 More information about specific interview guidelines can be found on each university’s website.
 As an applicant, you also have the right to contact your university to request more information prior to your interview.
-As previously stated, you can never be too prepared and getting in touch with your university can do no harm.
+As previously stated, you can never be too prepared, and getting in touch with your university can do no harm.

 As evident from the aforementioned list, some universities are using specific software for their interviews.
 Most commonly, these include Zoom and Microsoft Teams.
 With the rise of these platforms over the course of the pandemic, chances are you’re already familiar with them but if not, keep on reading for guidance on how to use these softwares.

-Zoom Medicine Interviews in 2021
+Zoom Medicine Interviews

-Microsoft Teams Medicine Interviews in 2021
+Microsoft Teams Medicine Interviews

-Blackboard Collective Medicine Interviews in 2021
+Blackboard Collective Medicine Interviews

 Medical school interviews can be a nerve-wracking experience even without the changes brought about by COVID-19 and, in true 2020 style, applicants for the upcoming academic year will be facing an unprecedented and unique challenge – one that is yours to own.